-Join Timothy Pintello for an in-depth discussion in this video Introducing the OSI model, part of Foundations of Networking: Networking Basics.
+Join Timothy Pintello for an in-depth discussion in this video Introducing the OSI model, part of Networking Foundations: Networking Basics.

 - The next major topic I want to discuss is the OSI Model.
 The OSI Model stands for Open Systems Interconnection Reference Model.
 The OSI Model was created initially as a reference model and teaching aid to help students and other people learn how protocols in networks all work together to carry out the job of moving data from one end to the other of the network.
 It was never intended to actually reflect any actual networking architectures.

 Aside from being a device to teach people how protocols and networks work together, the OSI Model was also a model that was intended as a reference for organizations to use when creating new protocols.
 By using the model to create new protocols, organizations could be assured that the new protocols that they create would fit into an overall architecture without having to basically reinvent the wheel each time they did it.
 The OSI Model looks like this.

 The OSI Model has seven layers, and each one of these layers has a unique specific job, which we'll get into in more detail in following videos.
 Now, starting at top to bottom, we have the Application, Presentation, Session, Transport, Network, Data Link, and Physical layers.
 A way to memorize these layers in the proper order is to use a mnemonic.
 A mnemonic is a memory device that helps you learn each layer by using a word, or a common word, that is the first character of the layer that you're trying to memorize.